Earth Day Worldview

 It's the Christian idea of man as a steward.
 And in this view,

-unique status within creation, but that status carries
+man has a unique status within creation, but that status carries

 responsibilities.